Financier Jeffrey Epstein due in court over sex charges

 Some girls were also allegedly brought to Epstein's homes in New York City, New Mexico and a private Caribbean island, according to court documents.

-Saturday's arrest also came just days after a federal appeals court in New York ordered the unsealing of nearly 2,000 pages of records in a since-settled defamation case involving Epstein.
+Epstein's arrest Saturday also came just days after a federal appeals court in New York ordered the unsealing of nearly 2,000 pages of records in a since-settled defamation case involving Epstein.

-U.S. Sen. Ben Sasse released a statement Saturday calling for Epstein to be held without bail pending trial.

-"This monster received a pathetically soft sentence last time and his victims deserve nothing less than justice," Sasse, R-Nebraska, said in the statement.
-"Justice doesn't depend on the size of your bank account."

 ------

-Sisak reported from Port St. Lucie, Florida.
+Sisak reported from Orlando, Florida.
 Associated Press writers Colleen Long, Curt Anderson and Tom Hays contributed to this report.

 Top Video